 Whether you’re intent on expanding your business as a franchisor or joining a larger network like-mind business owners as a franchisee, you’re bound to incur a wide range of costs during the initial stages of franchising.
 Just some of the cost you may be confronted with include an initial franchise fee, market research, equipment, refurbishments, staff training, signage and legal costs.
 For an aspiring franchisor the total amount you may be required to pay could be in excess of £50,000, whilst applying to become a franchisee could cost between £100,000 and £350,000, or beyond.

 Either way, that’s a lot of money to be paying in one go, potentially causing your business problems later.
 But, by applying for a Franchise Loan you can spread out the cost of franchising, avoiding the need to use up large amounts of cash from your business’ capital.
-As such, a Franchise Loan helps you remove the leash restraining your business and helps you progress to the next stage of development in total confidence.
+As such, Franchise Loans help you remove the leash restraining your business and helps you progress to the next stage of development in total confidence.

 What finance products can I apply for?